Syed-Hamza13/Spade-19-Study-Buddy/README.md

-This is repo is for vivek
+This repo is for vivek